 PART I: 1900-1960s

 During The ‘Golden Age’ of Broadway (c.
 1943-1964), legit sopranos remained a major force in stage and film musicals (i.e. Julie Andrews, Barbara Cook, and Shirley Jones).
 However, these pseudo-classical singers did not completely rule Broadway as their predecessors had earlier in the century.
 By this point, leading lady roles were being written for both legit sopranos AND belters (or ‘mixers’, if you prefer).
 Vocal flourish and the ‘bel canto’ quality of the voice were no longer the primary driving factors in performance either.
 Instead, strength and flexibility of the voice were used to express strength of character.
 This meant that the way an actress sang told audience members what her character’s inner qualities and motivations were.
-Frequently, legit singing of this time period combined the tall, round vowels and steady vibrato of its previous incarnation with the crisp consonants and pseudo-speech-like quality of belt singing.
-The legit vocal style would undergo further changes over the years in many cases.
+Frequently, legit singing of this time period combined the tall, round vowels and steady vibrato of years past with the crisp consonants and pseudo-speech-like quality of belt singing.
+The legit vocal style would undergo further changes over the years.

 Perhaps the single most influential development in Broadway vocalism was the introduction of the microphone.
 Prior to the 1930s, the two kinds of singers who could ‘fill a house’ without amplification were the opera singers (the ‘legit’ singers) and the belters.
 This situation changed somewhat when footlight microphones were installed in some Broadway theatres during the 1939-1940 season (a trend that continued in subsequent years).
 Notably, Richard Rodgers has said that Carousel (1945) was his last show not to use microphones.